Pubs and restaurants are now able to re-open their doors to the public.

 Traffic Entry Management Systems

-This handy entry management system allows you to easily signal when customers are allowed to enter the premises.
+Entry management systems you to easily signal when customers are allowed to enter the premises.

 There’s no installation needed, and the traffic light system can be remote controlled behind the bar as long as you have a clear line of site to the front door.